 - Plate, drizzle with olive oil, and serve.
 Enjoy!

 This downable drink will be your best friend.
-Not only because it’s made with Casamigos tequila, but it’s also low-carb to keep your summer bod in check.
+Not only because it’s made with Casamigos tequila, but it’s also low-carb to keep your bod in check.
 This drink has the perfect balance of sweet and spicy, with the combination of watermelon syrup and the Aperol infused with aji-limo peppers.

 - 1.5 oz Casamigos Blanco

 - .5 oz Aperol infused with Aji-Limo peppers